 The boardwalk at night, facing Paul Quay.

 Until the early 1920s, the quay was home to the Wexford Courthouse, which stood directly across from the town side entrance of Wexford Bridge.
 From 1899 to 1920, the building also served as the headquarters for Wexford County Council.
 On 18 June 1921, during the Irish War of Independence, the IRA set fire to the courthouse, completely gutting it.
 The building remained derelict for decades before authorities demolished it in the early 1960s.
 A petrol station later occupied the site.
-In modern times, the area serves as a car park and advertising billboard location.
+In modern times, the area serves as a car park.

 Wexford Town Quay